Sowmya-Tatavarty/MachineLearning-Projects/Capstone - Distracted Driver Detection/README.md

 	driver_imgs_list.csv - a list of training images

+Read the Project report (Project Report.pdf) and open "Project summary" IPython notebook to review models trained and their accuracies.
 Download the files and extract imgs.zip to 'Distracted_Data' folder in the current working directory.
-Read the Project report and open "Project summary" python notebook to review models trained and their accuracies.
+After extracting files from imgs.zip, make sure that the path for training and test file is /Distracted_Data/imgs/train/ and /Distracted_Data/imgs/train/ repsectively.
 Project summary has the option to load saved models to regenerate submission files.
 Submit the results in the Kaggle competition and view the score
 Submissions folder has submissions made to get the score mentioned in the project report document and project summary IPython notebook.

+Description for documents in the project repo.
+1. Project Report: High level overview of the project.
+2. Project Summary.ipynb: IPython Notebook where I loaded and compared benchmark model with other models and final model built and trained on the Disracted Driver dataset.
+3. VGGNet.ipynb:  Benchmark model creation and training.
+4. Distracted_Driver-Inception.ipynb: Fine tuned Inception model
+5. Distracted_Driver-ResNet.ipynb: Fine tuned Resnet model
+6. VGG19.ipynb: Final fine tuned VGG19 model with best score on the training and test dataset.
+6. submission_function.py: Util file with function to generate submission files in format required by Kaggle